Predicting the outputs of finite deep neural networks trained with noisy gradients: The NNSP correspondence

 where $\int dw$ denotes an integral over all weights and we denote by $\delta[f - z_w]$ a delta-function in function-space.
-As common in path-integrals or field-theory formalism \citep{schulman2012techniques}, such a delta function is understood as a limit procedure where one chooses a suitable basis for function space, trims it to a finite subset, treats $\delta[f-z_w]$ as a product of regular delta-functions, and at the end of the computation takes the size of the subset to infinity.
+As common in path-integrals or field-theory formalism \citep{schulman2012techniques}, such a delta function is understood as a limit procedure where one chooses a suitable basis for function space, trims it to a finite subset, treats $\delta[f-z_w]$ as a product of regular delta-functions, and finally takes the size of the subset to infinity.